Want to apply for The Next Challenge Grant?

 - Cycle tours.
 I have funded many bike trips (see here) but they tend to be slightly different to just cycling from A to B. I love cycle touring but it’s unlikely to get you a grant.

 - Popular routes.
-Applications to travel well-known walking trails, cycle routes and the like are unlikely to get funding.
+Applications to travel well-known walking trails, cycle routes and the like are unlikely to get funding without an original angle.

 Not be big budget